Syed1012/CaptureConvertCreate/README.md

 # Capture Convert Create 📸✍️📄

 This project is a comprehensive web-based tool that allows users to capture screenshots of websites, convert images to text using OCR, and later, create PDFs from the images or extracted text.
-Users can input a website URL, capture the screenshot, view the captured image, and convert images to text.
+Users can input a website URL, capture the screenshot, view the captured image, and Extract text based images to text.

 ## Features